nttcslab-sp/kaldiio/README.md

 #### Basic of File IO in kaldi: Ark and copy-feats
-`ark` is a archive format to save any `Kaldi objects`.
+`ark` is an archive format to save any `Kaldi objects`.
 This library mainly support `KaldiMatrix/KaldiVector`.
 This ia an example of ark file of KaldiMatrix: [ark file](tests/arks/test.ark)

 If you have `Kaldi`, you can convert it to text format as following